 SEO is a process of refinement; it’s all about slow changes producing slow results.
 As such, you need to stay on top of your game and make sure you’re adapting to the changing standards governing the SEO world.

-Start with these easy fixes and fold them into your larger optimization efforts.
+Being mentioned as one of the top seo companies, we suggest starting with these easy fixes and fold them into your larger optimization efforts.
 You won’t see results overnight, but don’t worry—by knocking out a few easy SEO wins, you’re building a foundation of good practices that you can grow over time.